hlynch/Biometry2021/docs/Week-13-lab.md

 <img src="Week-13-lab_files/figure-html/unnamed-chunk-22-6.png" width="672" />

 Note that most of the covariates need to be transformed to linearize the relationship.
-The easiest transformation to try is the log() - the covariates that should probably be transformed relate to mass and time periods: Mass, Gestation, Newborn,Weaning,WeanMass,AFR,LittersPerYear (possible, not clear what the best transmation is for this).
+The easiest transformation to try is the log() - the covariates that should probably be transformed relate to mass and time periods: Mass, Gestation, Newborn, Weaning, WeanMass, AFR, LittersPerYear (possible, not clear what the best transmation is for this).
 In other words, look at:

 ```r